julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 **Remember** to active the ``idpconfgen`` environment every time you open a new terminal window, from within the repository folder, choose yours::

+    # Installation with Anaconda
     conda activate idpconfgen

+    # Installation with pip
     source idpconfgenvenv/bin/activate